rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 ## no-vectorize-slp

-By default, `rustc` will attempt to vectorize loops using [superword-level parallelism](https://llvm.org/docs/Vectorizers.html#the-slp-vectorizer).
+By default, `rustc` will attempt to vectorize code using [superword-level parallelism](https://llvm.org/docs/Vectorizers.html#the-slp-vectorizer).
 This flag will turn that behavior off.